allegro/turnilo/docs/configuration.md

 **sourceListScan** ('disable' | 'auto')

 Should the sources of this cluster be automatically scanned and new sources added as data cubes.
-Default: 'disable'
+Default: 'auto'

 **sourceListRefreshOnLoad** (boolean)